Hydration Guide for Soccer Players

 How much water should a soccer player drink before a game?

-FIFA sports medicine guidelines recommend 5-7ml per kg of body weight 2-4 hours before kickoff (about 400-600ml for most players), followed by 200-300ml about 15-30 minutes before the match.
+FIFA/F-MARC sports medicine guidance recommends pre-loading 5-7 ml per kg of body weight about 4 hours before kickoff (roughly 350-550 ml for most players), followed by 200-300 ml around 15-30 minutes before the match.
 Your urine should be pale yellow by match time.
-Avoid overdrinking, which can cause stomach discomfort or hyponatremia.
+Avoid overdrinking, which can cause stomach discomfort or, rarely, hyponatremia.

 Can you drink water during a soccer match?